 - FPS: Shows the Tarkov FPS counter that will constantly update with your frames per second and is a useful optimisation tool.
-Improving your FPS in Tarkov often comes down to finding the right balance of graphic settings for your machine and preferences.
+Improving this in Tarkov often comes down to finding the right balance of graphic settings for your machine and visual preferences.

 - Loss: Shows the amount of packet loss you have which can impact the information you are sending to the Tarkov server.

-When in advanced (fps 2) mode the following additional information is provided to the player in the Tarkov show FPS window:
+When in advanced (fps 2) mode the following additional information is provided to the player in the window:

 - Average fuFPS (yellow)